 Tjungu means ‘together’.
 The NPYWC Tjungu team work together with families and carers to provide support, respite, advocacy and case management to older people and people with disabilities.

-Tjungu philosophy and principles support the rights of older people and people with disabilities to live in their communities so that family and relationships, as well as spiritual and physical connections with country, can be maintained.
+The Tjungu team provides support for people to live in their communities so that family relationships and spiritual connections with country can be maintained.

-Where common issues arise we have discussions with government and other service providers to advocate for our clients and carers’ needs.
+The Tjungu staff listen to people’s needs and concerns and offers them support to help solve problems.
+Where common issues arise, we have discussions with government and other service providers to advocate for clients and carers’ needs.

 The Tjungu team works with people on the NPY Lands who are interested in becoming disability workers.
 We can assist with pre-work checks and introduce them to disability & aged care support work.